hphelion/documentation/devplatform/stackato/admin/best-practices/logging-examples.html.md

 **Note**

-Papertrail requires systail log lines to have `<13>l`{.docutils .literal} at the beginnging of each line.
+Papertrail requires systail log lines to have `<13>l` at the beginnging of each line.
 Make sure the drain you are forwarding is formatted this way (see example in [*Saving Custom Log Formats*](/als/v1/admin/server/logging/#logging-drains-save-format)).